MFMokbel/BrotXOR/README.md

 Depending on the distribution of the encrypted data, you would be able to recover the actual 1-byte key at a given offset.
 Try the code with the *-r* option.

+With this approach, you can try crosswording the output based on certtain assumptions.

 **Note**: Please check the code for more information.

 # Key steps in the code